Historical Development of Computer

 5. Charles Babbage’s Analytical Engine

-An English Mathematician Charles Babbage decided to build a machine that could perform difficult calculations accurately and more quickly than previous machines.
-In 1837, Charles Babbage designed the first programmable computer which he referred to as the analytical engine.
-According to Babbage’s design, the analytical engine would be able to save instructions, perform calculations and produce the printed output.
-He is widely recognized as the father of the modern computer.
+5. Charles Babbage’s Analytical Engine: An English mathematician, Charles Babbage, set out to build a machine that could perform complex calculations accurately and much faster than existing devices.
+In 1837, Charles Babbage designed what is considered the first general-purpose programmable computer, which he called the Analytical Engine.
+According to Babbage’s design, this engine would be able to store instructions, perform calculations, and produce printed output.
+Because of his groundbreaking work, Charles Babbage is widely recognized as the Father of the Modern Computer.

 4. Mini Computers